 Table of contents:

-It can be alarming and frustrating to find a fake product on Alibaba.
-But don’t rush into filing a complaint without the proper documentation.
+It can be alarming and frustrating to find a fake product on Alibaba or Aliexpress.
+But don’t rush into filing an infringement complaint without the proper documentation.
 If you don’t supply the right information from your end, the complaint could be delayed or denied.

-To take down a fake from Alibaba, you’ll need to provide a few pieces of information.
+To remove fake products from Alibaba, you’ll need to provide a few pieces of information.
 Individuals will need to upload a copy of their national ID card or a passport.
 A certificate of incorporation works to prove the identity of an organization.

 Next, you’ll need to prove you or your company owns the IP, so make sure you have that ready before you set up a profile.
 That can include trademarks, copyrights, patents, and supporting documentation.

 Finally, you’ll need to have links and screenshots ready to support your IP, copyright or trademark infringement claims on Alibaba.

 Once you have the right information, the next step is to register an account with the Alibaba Group IP Protection Platform (which used to be called AliProtect).
 You can visit the homepage here.

 To set up a profile, you’ll need to provide basic information on your company.
 You’ll then need to verify the identity of each rightsholder with ID cards, passports, or business certificates.